-Ask Eddy, the beloved boating guru in Canoe & Kayak’s print magazine, has come to life on the website.
-This story featured in the June 2007 issue and was written by Frederick Reimers and Sam Moulton.
+Eddy, the beloved boating guru in C&K’s print magazine, has come to life on the website.
+Eddy’s got answers on lifejackets, alligators and gift ideas.

 This chapter of Eugene’s book Ultimate Canoe and Kayak Adventures explores the South Nahanni River in Canada’s Northwest Territories.

 To put Wave Sport’s new creek design to the test, we pulled two C&K staffers from both ends of the size spectrum: 6’5” creek-lover Nick Hinds, and 5’2” fireplug Charli Kerns.